Students who wish to pursue Master's degrees in Teacher Education may select from the following programs:

 Master of Education – Curriculum and Instruction in Science Education

-Master of Education – Curriculum and Instruction in Secondary Education Dual-Credit Credential
+Master of Education – Curriculum and Instruction in Dual Credit Teaching and Learning

 We also offer two fully online concentrations through UTEP Connect:

 The M.Ed. in Literacy Education prepares teachers, instructional coaches and other professionals to become specialists and leaders in K-12 literacy education.
-The plan of study follows State Board of Educator Certification guidelines for the All-Levels Reading Specialist Certificate as well as preparation for the Master Reading Teacher (MRT) certification.
+The plan of study follows State Board of Educator Certification guidelines for the All-Levels Reading Specialist Certificate.
 The program includes the following:

 - Professional Development: TED 5300, 5301, 5313, and 5304

 - Reading Specialization: At least 12 semester credit hours in literacy, including RED 5300 (Foundations of Literacy Education)